spacemeshos/docs/docs/experimental/node-split.md

 Anyone can run that UI as it only requires a browser and a connection to the node split.

 For the easiness we're hosting the publicly available instance at http://smesher-beta.spacemesh.network it does NOT communicate with ANY servers other than the ones that you specify.
 It talks to your local apis only.

+Wherever opening please specify the url to the`--grpc-json-listener` specified on the smeshing service.